orrcody/orrcody.github.io/_publications/rural_wi_spending.md

 collection: publications
 category: working-papers
 permalink: /publication/rural_wi_spending
 excerpt: 'We study the effects of increased school spending caused by Wisconsin's Sparsity Aid Program.
-The increased spending had little effect on standardized test scores, but modestly increased college enrollment and completion for students with a low likelihood of attending or completing college'
+The increased spending had little effect on standardized test scores, but modestly increased college enrollment and completion for students with a low likelihood of attending or completing college.'
 date: 2023-02-01
 coauthors: 'Joint with Riley Acton and Salem Rogers'
 venue: 'EdWorkingPaper and IZA'